Fluke Corporation

-Fluke Corporation is a manufacturer of industrial test, measurement, and diagnostic equipment including electronic test equipment.
-It was started in 1948 by John Fluke while he was employed at General Electric.
+Fluke Corporation is an American manufacturer of industrial test, measurement, and diagnostic equipment, including electronic test equipment.
+It was started in 1948 by John Fluke, Sr in Springdale CT.

 History

-Fluke Corporation was founded by John Fluke in October 1953 as the John Fluke Manufacturing Company, Inc., producing electrical metering equipment.
+John Fluke founded Fluke Corporation in June 1948 as the John Fluke Engineering Company, Inc., producing electrical test and measurement equipment.
+In November 1952, John Fluke moved the company to Seattle Washington, reincorporated as John Fluke Manufacturing Co., Inc. In 1959, the company raised outside capital with an OTC listing.
+The company then re-listed on the American Stock Exchange (symbol FLK) in 1967.
+In 1980 the company re-listed on the NYSE (symbol FKM).

-In 1987, Fluke partnered with the Dutch electronics manufacturer Philips.
-Together, the companies developed the scopemeter, an instrument combining features of an oscilloscope and a multimeter.
-Fluke purchased the testing and measurements division of Philips in 1993 for $41.8 million.
+In 1987, Fluke established a joint venture with the Test and Measurement subsidiary of North American Philips.
+The joint venture developed the 'Scopemeter', an instrument combining features of an oscilloscope and a multimeter.
+Fluke purchased the Test and Measurement subsidiary of Philips in 1993 for $41.8 million.
 The Philips PM series of measurement instruments was rebranded as Fluke.

-Fluke was bought by the Danaher Corporation in 1998.
-Danaher spun off several subsidiaries, including Fluke, in 2016 to create Fortive.
+Fluke was acquired by the Danaher Corporation in 1998.
+Danaher spun off several subsidiaries, including Fluke, in 2016 to create Fortive, Inc. (NYSE symbol FTV).